External Radiation Dose Calculator - HELP

 Note 3: the coefficient used for the contribution from cosmic ionizing radiation is unity

-- Dose Options: Use buildup factors for:
+- Use buildup factors for:

 - Check to enable computing of buildup factors to compensate for the non-ideal geometry of the situation.